marielle-lopez/e-shop/README.md

 As usual, I started a design mockup of my fake online store (in Figma) to get a clear image of what I wanted the final product to look like.
 I went with a very simple colour palette which uses black as the background colour, white as the foreground, and a dark sky blue for an accent colour.

 I've also constructed a basic header and a functional navigation bar to start off the code of this project.

+## To-Do

+### High Priority

+- Allow user to add a product with a specified quantity and format to the cart
+- Allow user to favourite products
+- Store cart items in Firestore database
+- Store favourited items in Firestore database

+### Medium Priority

+- Add animation and intervals to switching images in carousel
+- Add content to Returns page
+- Add content to Privacy Policy page
+- Add content to Terms of Service page
+- Make subscription form in footer functional

+### Low Priority

+- Change icons in navbar to be filled icons when link is active
+- Create an administrator portal to perform CRUD tasks on Firestore database